krruzic/3ds-cmake/README.md

 # 3ds-cmake

-CMake scripts for devkitArm and 3DS homebrew development.
+CMake scripts for devkitArm and 3DS and GBA homebrew development.

 It aims to provide at least the same functionalities than devkitPro makefiles.
 It can help to build more complex projects or simply compile libraries by using the toolchain file.

-## How to use it ?
+# How to use it ?

+### For 3DS projects

 Simply copy `DevkitArm3DS.cmake` and the `cmake` folder at the root of your project (where your CMakeLists.txt is).
 Then start cmake with

 ```sh
 cmake -DCMAKE_TOOLCHAIN_FILE=DevkitArm3DS.cmake